gonengazit/Celia/README.md

 $ # according to love.js's README, the -c flag is optional.
 It disables the use of pthreads in favour of supporting a wider range of web browsers.
 In particular this results in more laggy sound
 $ cp -f Celia/res/index.html build/index.html
 $ cp -rf Celia/res/theme/ build/
+$ cd build/
+$ node ../Celia/Love.js-Api-Player/globalizeFS.js
 $ # done!
-$ python -m http.server -b 127.0.0.1 -d build/ # example way to host
+$ python -m http.server -b 127.0.0.1 # example way to host
 ```

-Same process should be possible on Windows/Mac with minimal changes (probably
+The same process should be possible on Windows/Mac with minimal changes (probably
 use the GUI for zipping and copying files instead, though, as `zip`'s and `cp`'s
 command line syntax might differ)